 For peptic ulcer disease aim to reduce symptoms, promote healing, and prevent complications.
 Here are some dietary guidelines:

-- Include High-Fiber Foods: Fiber-rich foods like fruits, vegetables, whole grains, and legumes can help maintain regular bowel movements and prevent constipation, which may aggravate peptic ulcers.
+- Include High-Fiber Foods: Fiber-rich foods like fruits, vegetables, whole grains, and legumes can help maintain regular bowel movements and prevent constipation, which often may aggravate peptic ulcers.

-- Choose Lean Protein Sources: Opt for lean protein sources such as poultry, fish, tofu, beans, and legumes.
+- Choose Lean Protein Sources: Opt for lean protein sources such as poultry, fish, beans, and legumes.
 These are less likely to stimulate excess stomach acid production compared to high-fat meats.

 - Limit NSAIDs and Smoking: Nonsteroidal anti-inflammatory drugs (NSAIDs) and smoking can exacerbate peptic ulcer symptoms and delay healing.
 Avoid or limit their use as much as possible.